-The final report of about 10-15 pages should cover program strengths, challenges/weaknesses, opportunities and recommendations for change.
+The final report of about 10 pages should cover program strengths, challenges/weaknesses, opportunities and recommendations for change.
 It should be evaluative rather than descriptive, and should be forward-looking, not simply an assessment of the program's current status.
+The Chair of the APR TEAM is responsible for writing the final report, although all members of the APRT should provide information and/or clarification and assist in writing sections.

-The APRT should focus its evaluation and recommendations on the core criteria as outlined in the self-study and any questions provided by the Dean.
+The APR TEAM should focus its evaluation and recommendations on the core criteria as outlined in the self-study and any questions provided by the Dean.
 The committee's recommendations should focus on changes that might be made using resources that are currently available to the program.
 If recommendations are made for changes that would require additional resources, the need and priority for additional resources should be clearly specified.

-The APRT should plan to present a brief summary of its major findings and recommendations during the exit interviews with the department chair and dean (if available).
-Within two to four weeks following the visit, the committee's report should be provided electronically to the Associate Provost, who, in turn, will distribute the report to the department.
+The APR TEAM should plan to present a summary of its major findings and recommendations during the exit interviews with the department chair and dean (if available).
+Within four to six weeks following the visit, the committee's report should be provided electronically to the Senior Associate Provost, who, in turn, will distribute the report to the department.
 If factual errors occur, the committee will be asked to correct and revise the report accordingly.
-A final electronic report should be provided to the Associate Provost by the review committee within six to eight weeks of the visit.
+A final electronic report should be provided to the Senior Associate Provost by the review committee within six to eight weeks of the visit.